hautonjt/hautonjt.github.io/pipeline.md

 **Mini Exercise:** This is the section for configuring endpoints for Prometheus collectors.
 We want to add the metrics endpoint from Monarch to gather slice monitoring metrics.

-Go to <a href="http://localhost:30095/targets?search=" target="_blank">http://localhost:30095/targets?search=</a>, and find the endpoints.
-Two of them have already been configured.
+Open the [Prometheus GUI](http://localhost:30095/targets?search=) deployed by Monarch, and view the list of endpoint URLs.

-Add the AMF, SMF, and UPF endpoints on that page by replacing the `<insert AMF/SMF/UPF collector URL>` with the endpoints from Prometheus.
-Ensure that the port is included in the URL, but the `/metrics` subpath is removed.
+Add the AMF, SMF, and UPF endpoints on that page to the Metricbeat configmap by replacing the `<insert AMF/SMF/UPF collector URL>` placeholder text.
+Ensure that the **port** is included in the URL, but the `/metrics` subpath is removed.

+Note that two endpoints have already been configured for Metricbeat as examples so you can see what the format should look like.

 > Note: answers are in the ~/data-pipeline/lab/metricbeat-prometheus.yaml file if you are stuck.